“You’re more likely to die driving to work than to be eaten by a shark!” We’re willing to bet you’ve heard this, like, a million times — right?

 “If you earn less than $200,000 annually and don’t attach Schedules C or E to your tax return, statistically speaking, you have a better chance of being abducted by aliens or dating Taylor Swift than being audited,” says Forbes.

-Two out of three people will be involved in a drunk driving accident in their lifetime, according to MADD.
+Two out of 3 people will be involved in a drunk-driving accident in their lifetime, according to MADD.
 Lower your risk by always designating a driver.

+Winning an Oscar isn’t as hard as we thought, actually!
 Keep in mind, though, your odds are zero if you don’t try.
-However, the odds of becoming a movie star are 1 in 1,505,000, according to U.S. News.
+However, the odds of becoming a movie star are 1 in 1,190,000 according to William Morrow’s The Book of Odds.
 Not exactly encouraging.